Allegheny National Forest

 The ANF is among the most beautiful areas of Pennsylvania and has a rich and spirited history.

-The Allegheny National Forest (ANF) is Pennsylvania’s only National Forest, which is located in Forest, Elk, McKean and Warren counties.
+The Allegheny National Forest (ANF) is Pennsylvania’s only National Forest, which spans across Forest, Elk, McKean and Warren counties.
 The ANF is among the most beautiful areas of Pennsylvania and has a rich and spirited history.
-During the 19th century, a great deal of deforestation took place in the ANF.
-Fortunately, the ANF has been re-grown in the last 100 years and is now one of the most diverse forests in the country.
+During the 19th Century, a great deal of deforestation took place in the ANF.
+Fortunately, it has re-grown in the last 100 years and is now one of the most diverse forests in the country.
 Managed by the U.S. Forest Service within the Department of Agriculture, the forest was established in 1923 and is more than a half million acres in size.

 I believe the following points are crucial to ensure the longevity and sustainability of the ANF: